NetOpWibby/config-nyc/README.md

-## Note
+## Notes

-This configuration is focused on TypeScript development.
+- This configuration is focused on TypeScript development.
 It should still work for ES5 projects, just specify the file extensions you wish to target for code coverage.
+- You should enable sourcemaps in your `tsconfig.json` file.